Beyond coding agents

 Agentic engineering

-Scoped ticket in, reviewed PR out.
-Where the measured gains live.
+A scoped ticket goes in, a reviewed PR comes out.
+The measured gains start here.

 5